Analysis | The juicy Mark Meadows texts Liz Cheney just disclosed

 But not, it has become increasingly clear, before he turned over some juicy stuff.
 And not just juicy stuff, but stuff that plenty of Trump allies won’t love to see turned over.
 If Meadows demonstrated loose lips in his book, he apparently hasn’t kicked the habit.

 As the Jan.
-6 committee voted to hold Meadows in contempt on Monday night, one of its two Republicans, Rep. Liz Cheney (R-Wyo.), read aloud some texts Meadows had received and sent on Jan.
+6 committee voted to hold Meadows in contempt Monday night, one of its two Republicans, Rep. Liz Cheney (Wyo.), read aloud some texts that Meadows had received and sent on Jan.
 6. They include Fox News personalities arguing to Meadows that the scenes were hurting what they clearly viewed as a common cause and that Trump wasn’t doing enough to stop them.
-They also, remarkably, included the president’s own son, Donald Trump Jr., rebuking his own father for insufficient steps to quell the violence.
+They also, remarkably, included the president’s son, Donald Trump Jr., rebuking his own father for insufficient steps to quell the violence.

-The big takeaway is that it speaks to just how many Trump loyalists recognized just how bad both this and Trump’s response were in real time.
-It also contradicted myriad later efforts to revise the history of the Capitol riot and to deflect blame from Trump (including as early as that evening, in the cases of some of the same Fox hosts).
+One big takeaway is that it speaks to just how many Trump loyalists recognized how bad both this and Trump’s response were in real time.
+It also contradicts myriad later efforts to revise the history of the Capitol riot and to deflect blame from Trump (including as early as that evening, in the cases of some of the same Fox hosts).
 The other big one is that it suggests Meadows was indeed cooperating to a significant degree.

 The texts, as relayed by Cheney, are below.
-The Post has asked Cheney’s office when each of the texts were sent; that information wasn’t available as of publication.
+The Washington Post has asked Cheney’s office when each of the texts were sent; that information wasn’t available as of publication.

 Trump Jr. to Meadows: “He’s got to condemn this … ASAP.
 The Capitol Police tweet is not enough.”

-There’s the president’s own son, apparently recognizing his father’s own shortcomings in quelling the violence.
-(The “Capitol Police tweet” refers to a tweet Trump sent at 2:38 p.m. saying, “Please support our Capitol Police and Law Enforcement.
+There’s the president’s own son, apparently recognizing his father’s shortcomings in quelling the violence.
+(The “Capitol Police tweet” refers to a tweet Trump sent at 2:38 p.m. saying: “Please support our Capitol Police and Law Enforcement.
 They are truly on the side of our Country.
 Stay peaceful!”
-Trump would add at 3:13 p.m., ”I am asking for everyone at the U.S. Capitol to remain peaceful,” and add a video at 4:17 p.m. urging people to go home — but that they were “special” and suggesting they were legitimately inflamed.)
+Trump would tweet at 3:13 p.m., “I am asking for everyone at the U.S. Capitol to remain peaceful,” and add a video at 4:17 p.m. urging people to go home — but telling them they were “special” and suggesting they were legitimately inflamed.)

 Meadows to Trump Jr.: “I’m pushing it hard.
 I agree.”